-2020 will see a range of exciting new public art installed across the UK to commemorate the Mayflower's journey, including work at the Mayflower Steps in Plymouth and integrated into Dartmouth's Mayflower trail.
-This will augment existing artwork including Southampton's Mayflower Monument and the Pilgrim Memorial at Scotia Creek, Boston.
+2020 will see a range of exciting new public art installed across England to commemorate the Mayflower's journey, including works at Plymouth, Harwich and Dartmouth.
+This will augment existing art including Southampton's Mayflower Monument and the Pilgrim Memorial at Scotia Creek, Boston.